 As in many different aspects of her life, Charlotte Brontë creates a surface impression that everything she does is highly considered.
 Her handwriting is like that: it’s very neat and controlled.
 But then there are moments in these letters where the control and the syntax breaks down.

-“We saw Emily turn from the midst of us when our hearts cling to hear with intense attachment and when – loving each other as we did – well – it seemed as if – might we but have been spared to each other – we could have found complete happiness in our mutual society and affection – she was scarcely buried when Anne’s health failed.”
+“We saw Emily torn from the midst of us when our hearts clung to her with intense attachment and when – loving each other as we did – well – it seemed as if – might we but have been spared to each other – we could have found complete happiness in our mutual society and affection – she was scarcely buried when Anne’s health failed.”
 (Letter 6)

 It’s a very powerful moment.
 Where normally she writes very beautiful, controlled sentences, this is just a series of desperate thoughts piled one after the other, separated with hyphens.
 It’s very hard to read.